-The answers provided in this document reflect the Branch's efforts to provide as much clarity and guidance to our partners in the Recreation and Sport sector based on feedback from public health, requirements noted in the Mandatory Order, content that is and/or was available on the GNB webpage, feedback that was developed through the response process associated with the early stakeholder engagement calls, and content that reflects good interpretation of requirements associated with Operational Plans.
-The situation is fluid and the information changes regularly.
-The onus is on each organization to understand the restrictions set out by the Province as well as the recommendations and requirements of Public Health and the Guidelines for New Brunswick Workplaces issued by WorkSafe NB.
+The answers provided in this document reflects the Branch's efforts to provide as much clarity and guidance to our partners in the Recreation and Sport sector based on the information of the day.
+The situation is fluid and the information changes daily, and the onus is on each organization to understand the restrictions set out by the Province as well as the recommendations and requirements of Public Health and the Guidelines for New Brunswick Workplaces issued by WorkSafe NB.